 - Updates clearances and completes training as required by DBH regulations.

-- Improves professional skills by attending workshops, seminars, and training sessions as allowed by time and funding constraints.
+- Improves professional skills by attending workshops, seminars, and training sessions.

 - Masters in Social Work, Counseling, Psychology or related field.